calyau/maxima/share/contrib/sarag/readme.txt

 This is a free open source Maxima library for real algebraic geometry.
+As of this version it focuses on univariate real root counting and isolation, topology of bivariate polynomials and certificate (computer-generated simple proof for the positivity/negativity of a univariate polynomial in a given interval)

+In particular SARAG provides functions for
+(1) linear algebra,
-As of this version, SARAG provides functions for linear algebra, theory of subresultants, Cauchy Index and its application to real root counting, isolation of real roots, sign determination and Thom encodings.
+(2) theory of subresultants,
+(3) Cauchy Index and its application to real root counting, (4) isolation of real roots,
+(5) sign determination and Thom encodings,
+(6) study of the topology of bivariate polynomials
+(7) certificate of positivity for univariate polynomials

 ---------------------------------------------------------------
 ---------------------------------------------------------------